 OMB Circular A-110, Subpart C, .34(g) states, when the recipient no longer needs the equipment, the equipment may be used for other activities in accordance with the following standards.
 For equipment with a current per unit fair market value of \$5,000 or more, the recipient may retain the equipment for other uses provided that compensation is made to the original Federal awarding agency or its successor.
 The amount of compensation shall be computed by applying the percentage of Federal participation in the cost of the original project or program to the current fair market value of the equipment.
-If the recipient has no need for the equipment, the recipient shall request disposition instructions from the Federal awarding agency's requirements.
+If the recipient has no need for the equipment, the recipient shall request disposition instructions from the Federal awarding agency.
+The Federal awarding agency shall determine whether the equipment can be used to meet the agency's requirements.
 If no requirement exists within that agency, the availability of the equipment shall be reported to the General Services Administration by the Federal awarding agency to determine whether a requirement for the equipment exists in other Federal awarding agency shall issue instructions to the recipient no later than 120 calendar days after the recipient's request and the following procedures shall govern.